 Note: this uses partial matches.
-So years, month, variable etc. will also work
+So years, month, variable etc. will also work day [list, range or int] Day(s) to drop.

-- kwarg works as follows (Each) - - var (str or list) A variable or list of variables to select.
-This method will accept wild cards.
-So using 'var' would select all variables beginning with 'var'. - day (list, range or int) Day(s) to drop. - month (list, range or int) Month(s) to drop. - year (list, range or int) Year(s) to drop. - time (list, range or int) Time steps to to drop.
+Each kwarg works as follows:

+month [list, range or int] Month(s) to drop.

+year [list, range or int] Year(s) to drop.

+time [list, range or int] Time steps to to drop.
 This can include negative indices.